Neighbors 4 Neighbors Relief Fund To Help Haiti Earthquake Victims

 MIAMI (CBSMiami) – Neighbors 4 Neighbors has launched a relief drive for victims of the Haiti earthquake.

-On Saturday morning, a powerful 7.2 magnitude earthquake struck Haiti killing nearly 1,300 people.READ MORE: Tropical Storm Grace Forecast To Strengthen Into A Hurricane On Wednesday
+On Saturday morning, a powerful 7.2 magnitude earthquake struck Haiti killing more than 2,000 people.READ MORE: Hurricane Grace Made Landfall On Mexico's Yucatan Peninsula

 As they did after the 2010 quake, the South Florida organization is raising money to help the people of Haiti as they recover from Saturday’s tragedy.

-If you would like to donate money to the relief effort, point your cellphone at the QR code.READ MORE: Broward Public School Students Mask Up For First Day Of School
+If you would like to donate money to the relief effort, point your cellphone at the QR code.READ MORE: Florida Board Of Education Votes To Punish Broward School District Over Mask Mandate

 You can also donate by texting HaitiFund to 41444.

-Click here to go directly to the website where you can make a donation.MORE NEWS: Miami-Dade Superintendent Alberto Carvalho Supports Mandatory Masking With Medical Opt-Out
+Click here to go directly to the website where you can make a donation.MORE NEWS: Haiti Earthquake: How You Can Help

 Monetary donations are best at this time.